lmleopold/Kasa/README.md

 ***
 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)

 Kasa is an application that allows people to find appartments between individuals.
-Kasa interface enables people to connect directly with each other
+Kasa interface enables people to connect directly with each other.

 Implementation of the application's frontend with React.
 Simulation of a backend with json-server.
 AWS hosting both frontend and backend.

 The different parts of this project were:
-* Initialize an application with Create React App
+* Initialize an application with `Create React App`
-* Develop the interface elements of a website with React components
+* Develop the interface elements of a website with `React components`
-* Configure the navigation between the pages of the application with React Router
+* Configure the navigation between the pages of the application with `React Router`
-* Building the layout with CSS modules
+* Building the layout with `CSS modules`

 Checkout here for more details about the mockups and technical specifications of this project :
 * [technical_sepcifications]( Coding+guidelines+Kasa+FR.pdf)